FilipKmn/filipkmn.github.io/oneliners.md

 I've never been too quick
 Always taking the things as they come
 Hard to deliver
-And I respond how I feel fit to the world
+And I respond how I feel fit
-And harbor our love
+Harboring our love